 The suggested standard set of high-level questions (some of which, e.g. Question 1 and/or 5, may need to be modified for certain topics) were:

 1) Has it been used?
+Why or why not?

 2) What was the original purpose and is it being fulfilled?